ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 **See also:** [Quick play](/wiki/Gameplay/Quick_play) and [Daily challenge](/wiki/Gameplay/Daily_challenge)
 :::

-This article covers the parts of the game client used for [multiplayer](/wiki/Gameplay/Multiplayer): the lobby, match setup, and the gameplay methanics.
+This article covers the parts of the osu!(stable) game client used for [multiplayer](/wiki/Gameplay/Multiplayer): the lobby, match setup, and the gameplay mechanics.

 The [osu!academy](/wiki/Community/Video_series/osu!academy) covers this part of the client in video format in [Episode 6](https://www.youtube.com/watch?v=QPTLyG7O8ak), along with the [online users panel](/wiki/Client/Interface/Chat_console#extended-chat-console).